Wi-Fi Network Access Control (NAC) Replacement Project

 • March/April 2025: Confirm and prioritize business and technical requirements.

-• April 2025: Select the vendors and provisionally purchase solutions based on campus standards.
+• April–June 2025: Select the vendors and provisionally purchase solutions based on campus standards.
 Backout will be possible if the agreed-upon success conditions are not met.

-• May–August 2025: Perform lab proof-of-concept testing in the Computing Center (COMP) building to evaluate the workflow for each use case and the configuration's compatibility with OIT systems.
+• July–August 2025: Perform single-building pilot testing in the Computing Center (COMP) to evaluate the workflow for each use case and the configuration's compatibility with OIT systems.

-• October–December 2025: Perform live proof-of-concept testing in select campus buildings.
+• October–December 2025: Perform multi-building pilot testing in 3–4 campus buildings.

-• Finalize the wired and Wi-Fi network configuration for full-campus deployment, including SSID renaming and contingency planning.
+• Finalize the wired and Wi-Fi network configuration for full-campus deployment.

 • Complete training on system operations, troubleshooting and provisioning.